|Single Bottles (75cl) @ £7.60|

 Partially destalked, varietal fermentations and ageing around 15 months prior to blending and bottling

 "British-owned Domaine des Anges has been showing the locals how to make fresh, scented, quaffable reds at a fair price for decades.
 2007 was a particularly good vintage, and this is ripe and full but seductively scented with cool orchard air and the dark red fruit of cherries and strawberries flows effortlessly through the local landscape of rocks and herbs".
-(Oz Clarke's 250 Best Wines, 2011 edition)
+(Oz Clarke's 250 Best Wines)

 "The vines are 25 years old on average and you can taste the depth that this tends to impart.
 The wine saw no oak but you wouldn’t be quite sure tasting blind.
 Definitely a decent wine at the price and infinitely superior to quite a few similarly priced Côtes du Rhône wines …a definitely go-out-and-buy wine."
 (Tom Doorley, Sunday Tribune)